licesonw/cdk-fargate-alb-routing/README.md

 First, set up the configuration file `fargate_config.json` to pass the parameters of your microservices application.
 You can define the following parameters:

 * `"cidr"`: The cidr block for the VPC that is created for the cluster
-* `"containers"`: An array of container objects, each container defines one of your dockerized microservices
+* `"services"`: An array of service objects, each service defines one of your dockerized microservices
 * `"service_name"`: The name of the microservice
 * `"ecr_repo"`: The name of the ECR repository where the Docker images resides.
 The app will always take the `:latest` tag, unless specified otherwise.
 * `"alb_routing_path"`: The URL path that defines to which service the load balancer will route the request